Gotchas

 list_panes and list_windows search metadata — names, IDs, current command.
 They do not search what is displayed in the terminal.

 To find text that is visible in terminals, use search_panes.
-To read what a specific pane shows, use capture_pane.
+To read what a specific pane shows once, use capture_pane; to keep watching that pane, use capture_since.

 This is the most common source of agent confusion.
 The server instructions already warn about this, but it bears repeating: if a user asks “which pane mentions error”, the answer is search_panes, not list_panes.